baltic-racing/can_lib/README.md

 # CAN_LIB
-A simple Libary to send and receive CAN Messages with standard A (11bit long identifier)
+A simple Libary to send and receive CAN Messages with standard A (11bit long identifier) for the at90can